 5. WordPress Integration

-Install ConvertKit WordPress plugin on your site, add API and secret key to activate the plugin and start displaying the forms and landing pages on your WordPress site.
+Install the ConvertKit WordPress plugin on your site, add API and secret key to activate the plugin, and start displaying the forms and landing pages on your WordPress site.

 This feature eliminates the process of playing with codes to display forms and landing pages.